uniwswap/uniwens-docs/contract-api-reference/lns.md

 function setRecord(bytes32 node, address owner, address resolver, uint64 ttl);
 ```

-Sets the owner, resolver, and TTL for an ENS record in a single operation.
+Sets the owner, resolver, and TTL for an LNS record in a single operation.
 This function is offered for convenience, and is exactly equivalent to calling `setResolver`, `setTTL` and `setOwner` in that order.

 ### Set Subdomain Record